wurli/tidyverse-dev-bot/news-files-annotated/rstudioapi.md

 !begin-bullets-3!

+-   !begin-bullet!
--   Fixed an issue where remote `rstudioapi` calls would erroneously use a previous response in some cases.
+    Fixed an issue where remote `rstudioapi` calls would erroneously use a previous response in some cases.

+    !end-bullet!
+-   !begin-bullet!
--   Allow `navigateToFile` to accept an empty file.
+    Allow `navigateToFile` to accept an empty file.
 This file will default to the file currently in view in the active column.

+    !end-bullet!
+-   !begin-bullet!
--   Added `registerChunkExecCallback` and `unregisterChunkExecCallback`, used to execute a callback after a chunk is ran.
+    Added `registerChunkExecCallback` and `unregisterChunkExecCallback`,
+    used to execute a callback after a chunk is ran.

+    !end-bullet!

 !end-bullets-3!